wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/differential-drive-odometry.rst

 The ``DifferentialDriveOdometry`` class constructor requires three mandatory arguments and one optional argument.
 The mandatory arguments are:

 * The angle reported by your gyroscope (as a ``Rotation2d``)
 * The initial left and right encoder readings.
-In Java / Python, these are each a ``double``, and must represent the distance traveled by each side in meters.
+In Java / Python, these are a number that represents the distance traveled by each side in meters.
 In C++, the :doc:`units library </docs/software/basic-programming/cpp-units>` must be used to represent your wheel positions.

 The optional argument is the starting pose of your robot on the field (as a ``Pose2d``).
 By default, the robot will start at ``x = 0, y = 0, theta = 0``.